[last updated February 2019]

 Website of the annual Malofiej SND conference, in Spain, every Spring

-An excellent series of exercises to walk you through the fundamentals of working with data from the School of Data.
+An excellent (and free) series of exercises to walk you through the fundamentals of working with data from the School of Data.

 And a blog post I wrote on how to present numbers with the appropriate amount of detail.
 Rounding, significant figures, decimal places, that sort of thing.

 Another illustrated blog post of mine on whether there’s something more interesting you could use your numbers to show (levels of interpretation of data).

 An analysis of the simple but very effective Economist chart style by JP Koning.

 And if you’re writing with numbers look at the ONS’s style guide.

 Popular, templated tools for charting and simple mapping include Tableau, Datawrapper, Infogram and Piktochart.
 You paste your data and text into their templates from which a finished graphic is created.
 In my opinion, Tableau and Datawrapper are more data-focused, Infogram and Piktochart more engagement-focused.
 However, I recommend going to look at their galleries to gauge if they output the kind of thing you are seeking to create.
 They all have active and supportive communities and resources to help you if you get stuck.
 They all are optimised for publishing online, though it is always possible to download print-ready versions of any graphics you create, though you can’t do this in the free version of some of them.
 They all come with a tiered pricing structure, the more you pay, the more control you have.
 Don’t forget to ask about special rates if you are a student or a charity.

 See also the Google tools, demo’d on School of Data.